oracle/python-oracledb/doc/src/api_manual/module.rst

     python-oracledb Thick mode.
 The default value is the value of :attr:`defaults.thick_mode_dsn_passthrough`.

+    The ``extra_auth_params`` parameter is expected to be a dictionary containing the configuration parameters necessary for Oracle Database authentication using :ref:`Azure <azurecloudnativeauthplugin>` or
+    :ref:`OCI <ocicloudnativeauthplugin>` cloud native authentication plugins.
+    This value is used in both the python-oracledb Thin and Thick modes.
+See :ref:`tokenauth`.

     If the ``handle`` parameter is specified, it must be of type OCISvcCtx\* and is only of use when embedding Python in an application (like PowerBuilder) which has already made the connection.
 The connection thus